Advocacy

 State legislators and green schools

 The Center for Green Schools provides expertise and information to a large network of state legislators interested in policies and action to support green schools, including through our work with the National Caucus of Environmental Legislators.
-Read our 2021 recommendations for state legislators, and reach out to [email protected] for direct assistance from USGBC’s Advocacy and Policy team.
+Reach out to [email protected] for direct assistance from USGBC’s Advocacy and Policy team.

 The list below provides an overview of resources available from USGBC’s Center for Green Schools and Advocacy and Policy teams; these are updated regularly and form the backbone of our work with lawmakers.